Kevinpgalligan/KevingalWebsite/pages/blog/metronome.md

-title: "Just a Fucking Metronome: an N-byte metronome app"
+title: "A metronome web app in 971 bytes"
-date: 2020-05-01
+date: 2020-05-19
-description: An ad-free, no-bullshit, human-friendly metronome web app.
+description: Making an Earth-sized metronome app.
 draft: yes

 You might have heard already, but we're in the middle of a pandemic.

 A [website obesity pandemic](https://idlewords.com/talks/website_obesity.htm).

 The weight of the average website in 2017 was 3MB [[1]](https://discuss.httparchive.org/t/tracking-page-weight-over-time/1049/2).
-That's 3.5 times the size of a copy of The Brothers Karamazov [[2]](http://www.gutenberg.org/ebooks/28054).
-Often, less than 1% of the weight is actual content.
-Most of the weight comes from ads and uncompressed, [Taft test](https://tafttest.com/)-failing images.
+That's 3.5 times the size of an e-book copy of The Brothers Karamazov [[2]](http://www.gutenberg.org/ebooks/28054).
+Most of this weight comes from ads, JavaScript bloat and uncompressed, [Taft test](https://tafttest.com/)-failing images.
 This gets worse every year, making the web slower and less accessible for everyone.

-Recently, with this glum state of affairs on the back of my mind, I was searching for a metronome web app.
-A metronome, by the way, is a tool that emits sound at fixed intervals, allowing you to practice playing music to a regular beat.
-I didn't like any of them.
-Either they were extremely overweight (as large as 11.35MB), or they were mobile-unfriendly (it's annoying to set numeric values precisely using a slider, like the "beats per minute" (BPM) of a metronome), or they were full of trackers (hi Google and Facebook!).
+Recently, with this glum state of affairs at the back of my mind, I found myself in need of a metronome web app.
+A metronome, if you didn't know, is a tool that ticks at regular intervals.
+It's a music thing.

+I didn't like any of the apps I found.
+They were extremely overweight (as large as 11.35MB), mobile-unfriendly (I don't think I need to describe the horror of trying to set a precise numeric value with a slider), and full of trackers (hi Google!).

 And so, I decided to make my own.
-Mobile-friendliness would be essential.
-I also wanted to design the interface without sliders, because *fuck sliders*.
-Finally, to add spice to the task, I wanted to make the app less than 1KB in size.
-The smallest metronome app I found was 217KB, but since people make [1KB JavaScript games for fun](https://js1k.com/), I was confident that this would be possible.
+It would be mobile-friendly and slider-free.
+To add spice to the task, it would also be less than 1KB in size.
+Relative to the 217KB bulk of the smallest metronome app I could find, 1KB seemed tight.
+But since people make [1KB JavaScript games for fun](https://js1k.com/), I was confident that it would be possible.

-### Human-readable version (N KB)
+### Human-readable version
-The final app can be found <a href="{{ url_for("specific_app", name="metronome") }}">here</a>.
-I'll first present the human-readable version, which is quite a bit larger than the minified version.
+The final app, in its beautiful ugliness, can be found <a href="{{ url_for("specific_app", name="metronome") }}">here</a>.
+I'll first present the human-readable version of the source, which is quite a bit larger than 1KB.

-The HTML is simple, consisting of just a play button and a few buttons to change the BPM of the metronome.
+The HTML is simple, consisting of just a play button and a few buttons to change the BPM (beats per minute) of the metronome.
 It weighs in at 777 bytes.

     :::html
     <html>